smartcontractkit/documentation/docs/chainlink-keepers/job-scheduler.md

 # Trigger Selection

-Once you have successfully connected your wallet, you will have options to select a trigger mechanism for automation.
+After you have successfully connected your wallet, you will have options to select a trigger mechanism for automation.
 The trigger specifies what Keeper Nodes should look at to determine if your Upkeep should be performed.

 - [Time-based triggers](#using-time-based-triggers) use a time schedule (CRON) to execute deployed smart contract function according to the schedule
 - [Custom logic triggers](#using-custom-logic-triggers) use a Keeper-compatible contract that you deployed to determine when to perform your Upkeep.